medic/cht-docs/content/en/contribute/medic/product-development-process/product-trio/product-trio-activities.md

 linkTitle: "Product Trio Activities"
 weight: 1
 description: >
-  Common Activities of Product Trio
+  Common Activities of the Product Trio
 ---

 The following items represent common activities that members of a Product Trio will do in the Product Development Process.
 Depending on what is underway, some of these may happen each week, but many parts happen on-demand.
 For example, interviewing is an ongoing process of gathering information, but the group may not start building a new solution each week.